Categories

 4. Configuring the two containers

-RapidMiner StandPy requires the environment dependencies to include up-to-date versions of the following modules.
+StandPy uses the same Python environment management as the rest of the platform.
+It requires the Python environment used with the container to include up-to-date versions of the following modules.
 If you are extending a predefined environment, the modules are likely to already be installed:

 dependencies: